-In keeping with George Stuart’s vision and with many exciting activities under way, the BEARC board has been expanded to include those who study Ancient America from many backgrounds and disciplines.
+In keeping with George Stuart’s vision and with many exciting activities under way, the BEARC governance has been expanded to include those who study Ancient America from many backgrounds and disciplines.

 David Stuart is the David and Linda Schele Professor of Mesoamerican Art and Writing at the University of Texas at Austin.
 He received his Ph.D. in Anthropology from Vanderbilt University in 1995, and taught at Harvard University before arriving at UT Austin in 2004, where he now teaches in the Department of Art and Art History.
 His interests in the traditional cultures of Mesoamerica are wide-ranging, but his primary research focuses on the archaeology and epigraphy of ancient Maya civilization, and for the past three decades he has been very active in the decipherment of Maya hieroglyphic writing.
 Over the past two decades his major research has centered on the art and epigraphy at Copan (Honduras), Palenque (Mexico), Piedras Negras, La Corona, and San Bartolo (Guatemala).
 Stuart’s early work on the decipherment of Maya hieroglyphs led to a MacArthur Fellowship (1984-1989) and a UNESCO Lifetime Achievement Award, presented in Mexico City in 2012.
 His books include Palenque: Eternal City of the Maya and The Order of Days.
 Stuart is currently the director of The Mesoamerica Center at the University of Texas at Austin, which fosters multi-disciplinary studies on ancient American art and culture.